Greatfield Estate, Kingston upon Hull: History

 Before the construction of the estate the land at 'Greatfield' was undeveloped; in 1850 it was enclosed drained fields with no roads, and this continued until the estate's construction.
 The Hull and Holderness Railway which later bounded the estate to the south was constructed in the early 1850s.
 The Preston Road estate immediately to the west was under development by the 1930s, and the nearby Eastern Cemetery came into use in 1931.

 In the reconstruction period after the Second World War the Hull Corporation created several new housing estates in east Hull.
 These were Bilton Grange Estate, Longhill and the Greatfield Estate.
 All were designed by Andrew Rankine, Hull's city architect, as independent units, each with its own shops, schools, libraries and other civic facilities.
+The idea was to create a near-classless village or small town social structure.
 Their design was in a reduced Festival of Britain style, with pantile roofed brick buildings, built along generally short curving roads with generous common open treed areas.
 Greatfield estate consisted of 823 houses.

-Initially designed to create a near-classless social structure, with a village or small town social structure, the estate was completed in 1960.
-The Anglican church of St Hilda was opened 1960, a subsidiary of the parish of Marfleet.
-A dedicated library for the estate was opened in 1963.
-The Roman Catholic St Stephen's church opened in 1966.

-The estate had three public houses, all Hull Brewery tied houses: The Lord Charles, on Annandale Road to the rear of the shopping parade, The Falcon, midway along Falkland Road, and The Goat and Compasses, at the southern end of Falkland Road before the railway line and footbridge to Somerden Road and Hedon Road beyond.
+The Greatfield estate was completed in 1960.
+It included the Anglican church of St Hilda, a subsidiary of the parish of Marfleet.
+A dedicated library was opened in 1963, and the Roman Catholic St Stephen's church opened in 1966.
+The estate had three public houses, all Hull Brewery tied houses: the Lord Charles (permanently closed in 2015) on Annandale Road to the rear of the shopping parade; The Falcon, midway along Falkland Road; and The Goat and Compasses (permanently closed in 2019) at the southern end of Falkland Road before the railway line and footbridge.

 The estate suffered through lack of employment in the later 20th century, though it is said to have retained community spirit.

 In 2015 local events were organised to celebrate 60 years of the estate's existence.